MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-circle-card.md

 ## Create a development project

-In this section you'll create a project for the circle card visual.
+In this section, you'll create a project for the circle card visual.

 >[!NOTE]
 >In this tutorial, [Visual Studio Code](https://code.visualstudio.com/) (VS Code) is used for developing the Power BI visual.

 1. Open a new terminal in **VS Code** and navigate to the folder you want to create your project in.

-2. Enter the following command in the Powershell terminal:
+2. Enter the following command in the PowerShell terminal:

     ```PowerShell
     pbiviz new CircleCard